TreeViz/metastyle/design/viz_targets_exercise/targets.md

 ### Recipe
 * show bootstrap values in green, posterior probabilities in blue
-   * preferred: bootstraps above, posteriors below node
+   * preferred: bootstraps above, posteriors below

 ### Rendering options
 * show both values on the same side (above or below) the node

 ### Extra credit
+* use float-overs to reveal metadata `label` and `description`, e.g., mouse-over a bootstrap value and see "Bootstrap support: Percent support for this branch from resampled data"

 ### Comments and notes